Kobayakawa Takakage: Conflict with Nobunaga

-Hashiba Hideyoshi (羽柴秀吉) who is later is known as Toyotomi Hideyoshi was a general under Oda Nobunaga in charge of the push into the Chūgoku region.
+Hashiba Hideyoshi (羽柴秀吉) who is later known as Toyotomi Hideyoshi was a general under Oda Nobunaga in charge of the push into the Chūgoku region.
 He had increasingly intense tactics and the Mōri forces continued to be pushed backwards.
 In 1579, Ukita Naoie of Bizen Province believed the fight against Nobunaga was hopeless and claimed illness, only sending a small token force to aid the Mōri.
 In 1580, Miki Castle (三木城) of Harima Province which had held off the Oda forces for two years falls.
 In addition in 1581, Tottori Castle (鳥取城) of Inaba Province falls after falling prey to starvation and the castle master, Kikkawa Tsuneie (吉川経家) commits suicide.

 In 1582 the Siege of Takamatsu on Takamatsu Castle of Bitchū Province begins.
 Takakage led the main force of the Mōri along with Mōri Terumoto and Kikkawa Motoharu leading 30,000 men.
 However, Hashiba Hideyoshi, who also had 30,000 men was faring well and Oda Nobunaga's main army who had just finished defeating the Takeda clan were marching towards the Chūgoku region.
 Takekage began secret negotiations with Hideyoshi using his diplomats Hayashi Narinaga and Ankokuji Ekei.
-In June of that year Hideyoshi hears about Oda Nobunaga's demise at the Honnō-ji incident by the hands of Akechi Mitsuhide and hurries back to Kyoto to get revenge for his master.
+In June of that year Hideyoshi hears about Oda Nobunaga's demise at the Honnō-ji incident by the hands of his former retainer Akechi Mitsuhide and hurries back to Kyoto to get revenge for his master.
 Akechi Mitsuhide had sent a secret letter to Mōri Terumoto promising him great things but Hideyoshi's men intercepted the messenger.
 Hideyoshi then sent for Mōri diplomats Hayashi Narinaga and Ankokuji Ekei not telling them that Nobunaga had been assassinated.
 He proposed peace if the Mōri would cede to him the provinces of Hoki, Mimasaka and Bitchu.
 The diplomats thought that Mimasaka had already basically fallen, and Hoki was just a matter of time.
 Also Shimizu Muneharu, the defender of Takamatsu Castle must commit suicide.
 Mōri Terumoto had found out about the Honnō-ji incident and wanted to attack Hideyoshi but was stopped by the advice of Kobayakawa Takakage and the two diplomats who were well respected in the Mōri clan.
 Takakage is said to have said, "It is a shame for the samurai to make peace before the blood of our friends has dried on their swords."

 That year in 1582, Takakage had moved his main castle of Niitakayama Castle (新高山城) to Mihara Castle facing the Seto Inland Sea.